CognizantOpenSource/Cognizant-Intelligent-Test-Scripter/README.md

 ## Complete Tutorial

-You can check this [CITS Tutorial](https://www.youtube.com/watch?v=DHQP78rAUG0&list=PLe8l5fbBj98t3_XjOSHJVbj2i943PrNNx) on YouTube
+You can check this [CITS Tutorial](https://www.youtube.com/watch?v=DHQP78rAUG0&list=PLe8l5fbBj98t3_XjOSHJVbj2i943PrNNx) on YouTube.

 Additionally, you can use the [playlist here](https://www.youtube.com/watch?v=g5y9lgefSLY&list=PLe8l5fbBj98tRPpesfTRQVX65AGSs_rRO) to understand how to use CITS to solve some real world test automation problems

 ## Documentation